jchoksi-whitbread/aws-ha-wordpress/README.md

 ## Installation Instructions ##
 * Ensure all pre-requirements are installed
 * Copy the Jenkins job folder
-* Configure the AWS region in the terraform.tfvars file
+* Configure the AWS region in the terraform.tfvars file if required, it defaults to eu-west-1
-* Configure IAM user access key and secret key in the ~/.aws/credentials file
+* Configure IAM user access key, secret key and region in the ~/.aws/credentials file

 ## References ##
 * [Terraform vs Ansible](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c)